HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 What a day!
 We build a little application in Choo greeting our visitors with a personalized identicon and then authenticated users through Auth0.
 The tedious task of setting up and creating an authentication system was taken care of for us and all we had to do is map authentication flows on to our state.
 Don't forget to check the [repo with the final code]((https://github.com/HoverBaum/choo-auth0) and the [demo](https://auth0-secured-choo.netlify.com/).

 Moving forward have a look at the [Choo handbook](https://handbook.choo.io/your-first-choo-app/) for a better understanding of the framework.
-After you decided on the application you want to build your next read will likely be about [using and API with Auth0](https://auth0.com/docs/quickstart/spa/vanillajs/03-calling-an-api).
+After you decided on the application you want to build your next read will likely be about [using an API with Auth0](https://auth0.com/docs/quickstart/spa/vanillajs/03-calling-an-api).

 Now that we can stop worrying about authentication, go out and build something awesome.